Victoria Beckham And Four Kids Rock The Cover Of ‘British Vogue’

-One thing is for sure — the Beckham family is genetically blessed.
+The Beckham family seems to be genetically blessed.

-The famous family will grace the cover of the October issue of British Vogue, proving that not only are they really, really good looking but they’re also all very fashion forward.
+The famous family will grace the cover of the October issue of British Vogue.
 Earlier today, Victoria shared the cover photo with her 22 million plus Instagram followers and they were excited about it.

-Husband David Beckham does not appear on the cover with his famous family but alongside Victoria are her four kids — 19-year-old Brooklyn, 16-year-old Romeo, 13-year-old Cruz, and 7-year-old Harper.
+Husband David Beckham does not appear on the cover with his family, but alongside Victoria are her and David’s four kids — 19-year-old Brooklyn, 16-year-old Romeo, 13-year-old Cruz, and 7-year-old Harper.
 The family poses against a tree with Victoria at front and center of the image, wearing a white button down blouse as her long dark locks fall to her shoulders.

 The mother of four puts her arm around son Romeo as he sports a graphic t-shirt and a white bandana on his head.
 Just in front of Romeo is the youngest of the squad, Harper, who looks like her mother’s doppelganger.
 The youngster is wearing a white long sleeve shirt with black stripes.
 Son Cruz looks a little more preppy in a red polo shirt as he also rocks a bandana like his brother.
-Just in front of his is the family dog, Olive.
+Just in front of him is the family dog, Olive.

 And last but not least is Brooklyn, who looks chic in a white t-shirt and brown leather jacket.
 The 19-year-old looks like a perfect mix of his mother and father in the sweet picture.
 Victoria’s photo has already earned her a lot of attention with over 510,000 likes in addition to 2,500 plus comments.